AutumnTales/ProjectAlice-WindWay/README.md

-## Welcome to The Windway channel!
+## Welcome to labD1 on the windway channel!
-## Currently, the May build (mainline.labD1_16000) is being worked on.
-## This page is real empty, so sorry about that. xP
+## This section is for the may release.